federicotdn/wikiquote/README.md

 ```

-## Developing / Testing
+## Developing
-Check that all tests pass:
+First, check that all tests pass:
 ```bash
 $ python3 -m unittest -v
 ```
-Check that the `wikiquote` package follows the PEP8 conventions ([pep8](https://github.com/jcrocholl/pep8) required):
+After that, check that the `wikiquote` package follows the PEP8 conventions ([pep8](https://github.com/jcrocholl/pep8) required):
 ```bash
 $ pep8 wikiquote
 ```
+Finally, create a pull request stating your changes.

 ## TODO
 - Improve the way quotes are searched for in the HTML page, avoid returning things like external references, links or notes from quotes.